 The collection of nerves at the end of the spinal cord is known as the cauda equina, due to its resemblance to a horse's tail.
 The spinal cord ends at the upper portion of the lumbar (lower back) spine.
 The individual nerve roots at the end of the spinal cord that provide motor and sensory function to the legs and the bladder continue along in the spinal canal.
-The cauda equina is the continuation of these nerve roots in the lumbar region.
+The cauda equina is the continuation of these nerve roots in the lumbar and sacral region.
 These nerves send and receive messages to and from the lower limbs and pelvic organs.

 - Spinal lesions and tumors

 - Violent injuries to the lower back (gunshots, falls, auto accidents)

 CES is accompanied by a range of symptoms, the severity of which depend on the degree of compression and the precise nerve roots that are being compressed.

 Patients with CES may experience some or all of these “red flag” symptoms.

 - Urinary retention: the most common symptom.
 The patient’s bladder fills with urine, but the patient does not experience the normal sensation or urge to urinate.

 - Urinary and/or fecal incontinence.
 The overfull bladder can result in incontinence of urine.
 Incontinence of stool can occur due to dysfunction of the anal sphincter.